top of page

 Carol Mgiba

-PhD Student, Civil Engineering (Geotechnical Engineering), New Jersey Institute of Technology, Fall 2024 - Present
+Ph.D.
+Student, Civil Engineering (Geotechnical Engineering), New Jersey Institute of Technology, 2024 - Present

 Previous Degrees:

-Research Interests: Mining geomechanics; sustainable mining; sustainable geo-energy resources.
+Research Focus: Mining geomechanics; sustainable mining process; sustainable geo-energy resources.

 LinkedIn: Link